Laplacian Pair State Transfer on Total Graphs: Laplacian pretty good pair state transfer on total graphs

 \end{enumerate} \end{theorem}

-Now we use Theorem~\ref{Total graph entry vertex state} to prove the following lemma.
-The proof is straightforward and hence the details are omitted. \begin{lema} Let $a,b,c$ and $d$ be vertices of the graph $G$.
-Then the following two conditions hold. \begin{enumerate} \item[(a)] If $G$ is a non-bipartite graph, then
+Using Theorem~\ref{Total graph entry vertex state}, we prove the following lemma.
+The proof is straightforward and hence details of the proof are omitted. \begin{lema} Let $a,b,c$ and $d$ be vertices of an $r$-regular connected graph $G$ such that $r\geq3$.
+Then the following two conditions hold. \begin{enumerate} \item[(a)] If $G$ is non-bipartite, then